f.lapo.it

 What an amazing story!
 Thanks for sharing.
 I wish someone with the skills would do this for US stores to demonstrate what is really happening to ordinary people in the US economy.

-Eva Maria Wohlfarter mastodon (AP)
+Eva mastodon (AP)

 First tech thread that I understood easily, thank you for the good explanations!
 And: woah! 🔥